 There's no denying the fact that Americans are obsessed with French-girl style.
-As we've discussed pretty tirelessly, Parisian women dress in a way that has that je ne sais quoi that for whatever reason American girls aspire to achieve.
-Normally, we ask our favorite French girls all about the items they're buying, wearing, loving, etc. so that we can all go off and make our purchases accordingly, but this time we wanted to switch it up.
+As we've discussed pretty tirelessly, Parisian women dress in a way that, for whatever reason, American girls aspire to achieve.
+Normally, we ask our favorite French girls all about the items they're buying, wearing, loving, etc., so that we can all go off and make our purchases accordingly, but this time we wanted to switch it up.
 Intrigued yet?

 We reached out to a handful of our favorite French women and asked them what, if anything, it is about American style that makes them laugh.
 I tried guessing before I asked them the daunting question, but my answers were nowhere close to what they had to say.
 When it comes to the differences between American and French style, these Parisian ladies have quite a few things to say.
 Ahead, find out what French girls said they find funny about American style.